 Measure Action Progress Further information Emissions/Concentration data Benefits Negative impacts / Complaints developments and major refurbishments applications and through building regulations.
-27 Ensure that Apply the new London Plan - The The planning policy and Supplementary Planning major building Control of Dust and Emissions Document (SPD) on basements continue to be effective sites minimise During Construction and tools in mitigating impacts.
-In addition, the planning dust and Demolition Supplementary enforcement team has started a proactive Chelsea Pilot emissions Planning Guidance and require low- to monitor if construction is compliant with Planning, including those emission NRMM with appropriate Environmental Health and Highways policies and from on-site Euro standards on major legislation.
-If the Chelsea Pilot is successful the pro- mechanical redevelopment sites. active, collaborative monitoring is likely to be rolled out plant across the borough in some form.
-We are responding to complaints redust nuisance.
-Planning enforcement are not monitoring the NRIVIVI register for the time being.
+27 Ensure that major building sites minimise dust and emissions including those from on-site mechanical plant Apply the new London Plan - The Control of Dust and Emissions During Construction and Demolition Supplementary Planning Guidance and require low- emission NRMM with appropriate Euro standards on major redevelopment sites.
+The planning policy and Supplementary Planning Document (SPD) on basements continue to be effective tools in mitigating impacts.
+In addition, the planning enforcement team has started a proactive Chelsea Pilot to monitor if construction is compliant with Planning, Environmental Health and Highways policies and legislation.
+If the Chelsea Pilot is successful the pro- active, collaborative monitoring is likely to be rolled out across the borough in some form.
+We are responding to complaints re dust nuisance.
+Planning enforcement are not monitoring the NRMM register for the time being.
 London Low Emission Construction Partnership NRMM (non road mobile machinery) PEMS (portable emission measurement system) work still ongoing, further testing has been undertaken that included excavators, dumpers, cranes, and a concrete pump (work in calibration with MACE and Battersea Power Station) Kings College ERG are comparing emissions of generators against generator load to provide information and provide best practice guidance when